 Right before Christmas, he started going to school for just half of the day.
 We all agreed that since his behaviors had been so much more intense than they were in the past, that a half-day was probably all he could manage.
 The team at the school has been documenting every outburst/whine/tantrum and keeping a detailed spreadsheet.
 We have probably 4-5 weeks worth of sheets now and every day (four hours) he has an average of about 10-12 behaviors that require the team’s attention.
 He spends a lot of time by himself in the resource room, by choice.

-Last week, a friend gave me her son’s leftover name-brand Concerta that he was not going to take and it was the same dosage as normal for my son.
+Last week, a friend gave me her son’s leftover name-brand Concerta that he was not going to take.
+It was the same dosage as normal for my son.
 (Yes, I know this is probably frowned upon, but we do what we can to save money.)

 He took the first one on Saturday.
 On Monday and again today (Tuesday) at school, he stayed in the regular classroom the entire time and did not have a SINGLE issue.
 This is a child who at times has three adults with him at school to help manage his behaviors and he made it through two days without a single whine, cry, anything.

 His team was amazed and asked about any changes in his routine.
 The ONLY thing different has been the name-brand Concerta.
-I realize that 2 days is not enough time to establish that this is a definite behavior change that can be attributed to switching meds.
 But after having every day at school be a disaster since August, getting kicked out of a school that specializes in helping kids like him, and reducing the length of his school day by 50%, this is truly miraculous for him.